Wild Turkey

 Reserved turkey hunts are scheduled at select DNR Fish & Wildlife areas.

-Reserved turkey hunts also take place at Big Oaks and Muscatatuck national wildlife refuges.
-Applications and drawings are managed through the DNR reserved hunt system.
-For details and to apply during open applications, go to hunting.IN.gov.
+Reserved turkey hunts also take place at Big Oaks and Muscatatuck National Wildlife Refuges.
+Applications and draws are managed through the DNR reserved hunt system.
+A $1 tech fee is charged for each hunt application.
+For details and to apply during open applications, go to on.IN.gov/reservedhunt.

-Turkeys harvested at a reserved hunt counts toward the hunter’s season bag limit.
+Turkeys harvested at a reserved hunt count toward the hunter’s season bag limit.

 Youth Season

-Information about the youth season is on Youth Hunting.
+For information about the youth season, see Youth Hunting.

 Legal Equipment